MichaelWalker-git/AlgorithmsDataStructures/30DaysOfCoding/binaryToDecimal.md

-** Convert binary numbers to decimals.
+** Given a number n (represented as a binary number string), convert n to base 10.
+Do NOT use parseInt(n, 2).
+You may use the parseInt function that takes in just one argument.

 ```
 binaryToDecimal = (n) => {